 For GPU, most gaming laptops are equipped with Nvidia GeForce GTX or RTX.
 If you don’t play games on high settings, GTX 1650 or AMD RX 5500M might be enough.
 An RTX 2070 can enable you to play through about anything on high settings.
 You may also choose a laptop with better GPU which might greatly affect the price.

-For RAM, 8GB is fine for most games.
-But if you will install a large amount of games on the laptop, perhaps 16GB RAM is needed.
-If you can’t afford a gaming laptop with 16GB RAM, you can choose to upgrade it later, but it is risky and may mess up the laptop’s warranty.
+For RAM, 8GB is enough in most cases.
+But if you tend to perform multiple tasks at one time, such as playing a game with many programs running in the background, perhaps 16GB RAM is needed.
+If you can’t afford a gaming laptop with 16GB RAM, you can choose one with 8GB and then upgrade it later, but it is risky and may mess up the laptop’s warranty.

 Some budget laptops come with just one hard drive which is usually 1TB, but most gaming laptops also include a small SSD to act as the boot drive.
 You need to choose a 7200-rpm rather than a 5400-rpm HDD.